 Next, decide whether to:

-The refunded amount is still owed by the customer and will be collected at a later date.
+The original payment is refunded and a new invoice with the amount due is created so you can collect payment again.
+That is, the refunded amount is still owed by the Customer and is collected at a later date.

 Enter the refund amount, a memo, and select either to credit or rebill